hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

-## “Compact” vs “Numbered” Pagination
+## Compact vs Numbered Pagination

 There are two different variants of the `Pagination` component (with different ways to invoke them) built to cover different use cases, contexts, and designs you may need them for.

-This differentiation is necessary to cover both use cases of pagination for a list with a known number of elements (**"numbered"**) and one in which this information is not available or is [cursor-based](https://jsonapi.org/profiles/ethanresnick/cursor-pagination/) (**"compact"**).
+This differentiation is necessary to cover both use cases of pagination for a list with a known number of elements (i.e., "numbered") and one in which this information is not available or is [cursor-based](https://jsonapi.org/profiles/ethanresnick/cursor-pagination/) (i.e., "compact").

 In the first one, the user is presented with a list of navigation controls ("prev/next" and "page numbers" to go directly to a specific page) and other optional UI elements; in the second, much simpler one, the user is presented with only the "prev/next" controls.